Healthcare Compliance News

 Similar requirements were on the verge of becoming law in a continuing resolution to fund the government for the final nine months of FY25 before Republicans decided to settle for a narrower package heading into the start of Trump’s second term.

-If the OPD clause is passed into law for 2028, hospitals could face a substantial burden, said Shawn Stack, director of perspectives and analysis with HFMA.
+Now that the OPD clause has become law for 2028, hospitals could face a substantial burden, said Shawn Stack, director of perspectives and analysis with HFMA.

 “It significantly increases administrative oversight, compliance risk and operational complexity for off-campus hospital departments,” Stack said.